 This option toggles the display of the signal list window.
-The spectrum portion of the graph will be compressed and displayed on the top half of the screen.
-The signal list window will be displayed on the bottom half of the screen.
+The spectrum portion of the graph will be compressed and displayed on the top half of the screen, while the signal list displays on the bottom half of the screen.